-I am a conservation ecologist trained in Egypt (BSc), the UK (MRes), and Germany (Dr. rer. nat).
+I am a conservation ecologist trained in Egypt (BSc), the UK (MRes), and Germany (Dr. rer. nat / postdoc).
 I am interested in spatial-, quantitative-, and macro-ecology, biogeography, and biodiversity conservation.
 I am particularly interested in data and methodological challenges in this realm.

 My research is mainly focused on studying the spatial distribution of biodiversity and the prioritization of conservation efforts.
 I am interested in understanding factors determining species distributions in time and space, mainly using the overarching methods of species distribution modelling.

-Previously as a master student at the University of Nottingham, I modelled the distribution of the Egyptian reptiles under current and future climates, and studied the the potential impact of anthropogenic climate change on them.
-Then, as a doctorate student at the University of Freiburg, I studied some issues affecting the reliability of presence-only species distribution models for wildlife conservation in developing countries.
+During my master research at the University of Nottingham (UK - 2011/2012), I modelled the distribution of the Egyptian reptiles under current and future climates, and studied the the potential impact of anthropogenic climate change on them [Read more].
+Then, as a doctorate student at the University of Freiburg (Germany - 2014/2018), I studied some issues affecting the reliability of presence-only species distribution models for wildlife conservation in developing countries [Read more].

-Currently, I am working as a postdoctoral researcher at the Ocean Acoustics Lab, Alfred Wegener Institute (AWI), Helmholtz Centre for Polar and Marine Research, Germany.
-I am interested in modelling the spatio-temporal distribution of baleen whales in the Southern Ocean.
+From 2018 to 2022, I was as a postdoctoral researcher at the Alfred Wegener Institute (AWI), Helmholtz Centre for Polar and Marine Research, Germany.
+I modelled the spatio-temporal distribution of baleen whales in polar areas, particularly in the Southern Ocean, using visual observations and passive acoustic monitoring (PAM) data.

 University of Freiburg, Germany.